AlexMercedCoder/merced-express/readme.md

 - controller: creates a new controller file and registers it with the HomeRouter
 - model: creates a new model file in the models folder
 - resource: creates a new model and controller, the controller has all API crud routes and is registered with the HomeRouter
+- auth: doesn't need a name argument, will generate boilerplate model, controller and middleware for authentication

 example of command usage
 `npm run gen resource User`